F1sts/android-manipulator/README.md

 <h3>Starting</h3>

+First, connect the android device to your computer via USB and enable the 'USB debugging' feature of your android device.
+A [tutorial](https://developer.android.com/studio/debug/dev-options#Enable-debugging) for how to enable that.

-Download the tool and unzip it.
+After that, download the tool and unzip it.
 Run 'open_a_terminal.bat' file inside the folder, then run the following codes in sequence:

 ```bash
 python -m pip install -r requirements.txt